hariveliki/raiffeisen-swisshacks-2025/Use_Case_Challenge_Examples.md

 *Develop a system to analyze ESG factors using public information for company.*

-Solution could look this:
+Solution could look like this:

 1. Find qualitative public data of a given company / companies
-2. find ESG-relevant information for a given time frame
+2. Find ESG-relevant information in a given time frame
-3. extract for each information chunk the ESG impact (relevance) and classify if positive / negative
+3. Extract for each information chunk the ESG impact (relevance) and classify if positive / negative
-4. sum it up to an overall ESG impact report of the given company / companies
+4. Sum it up to an overall ESG impact report of the given company / companies